 expensive.
 If another person’s mistake caused your injury, you shouldn’t

-30 years of experience to offer your case.
-Our
+more than 30 years of experience to offer your case.
+Our experienced Greenwich

-experienced Greenwich personal injury lawyers are dedicated to representing people who have sustained severe and catastrophic
+personal injury lawyers are dedicated to representing people who have sustained severe

-personal injuries.
-We are also led by renowned attorney John Q. Kelly,
+and catastrophic personal injuries.
+We are also led by renowned attorney

-who has earned a reputation for being tenacious, zealous, and meticulous
+John Q. Kelly, who has earned a reputation for being tenacious, zealous,

-in his legal representation.
-Attorney Kelly has acquired extensive experience
+and meticulous in his legal representation.
+Attorney Kelly has acquired

-working with the nuances of physical, circumstantial, and forensic evidence,
+extensive experience working with the nuances of physical, circumstantial,

 Contact us at (203) 718-4002 or fill out our online form to schedule a free case